 - Learn to quickly toggle between focus points

-- If using continuous shutter, then know the buffer to avoid missing on important moments
+- If using a continuous shutter, then know the buffer to avoid missing on important moments

 - Master the basics of exposure

 Remember that ‘special’ wildlife moments last for less than 10 seconds and it is imperative that you know your camera gear like the back of your hand to be prompt enough to freeze the moment or else you are out of the race.